brycie-boy/The_Cosmos/The New Inquisition Irrational Rationalism and the Citadel of Science Chapter 1. Models, Metaphors, and Idols.md

 - Highlight(pink) - Page 11 · Location 143
 ETIC REALITY: the hypothetical actuality that has not been filtered through the emic reality of a human nervous system or linguistic grid.

+- Highlight(pink) - Page 11 · Location 146
+INFORMATION: as used in mathematical information theory, this denotes the amount of unpredictability in a message; information is, roughly, what you do not expect to hear.
+In this sense, information may be "true" or "false," but is always a small surprise.
+Resistance to new information measures the degree of Fundamentalism in a culture, a sub-culture, or an individual.

+- Highlight(pink) - Page 11 · Location 151
+NEUROSEMANTICS: the study of how symbolism influences the human nervous system; how the local reality-tunnel programs our thoughts, feelings and apparent sense impressions.

+- Highlight(pink) - Page 11 · Location 153
+REALITY-LABYRINTH: existence regarded as a multiple-choice intelligence test; the sum total of reality-tunnels available to an open-minded or non-Fundamentalistic human at a given time and place.

+- Highlight(pink) - Page 11 · Location 155
+REALITY-TUNNEL: An emic reality established by a system of coding, or a structure of metaphors, and transmitted by language, art, mathematics or other symbolism.

+- Highlight(pink) - Page 12 · Location 157
+SYNERGY: those behaviors of whole systems which cannot be predicted by analysis of parts or sub-systems.
+A term popularized by Buckminster Fuller and roughly equivalent to Holism.
+Cf. Gestalt in psychology and transaction immediately following:

+- Highlight(pink) - Page 12 · Location 160
+TRANSACTION: used here in the sense of Transactional Psychology, which holds that perception is not passive re-action but active, creative trans-action, and that the "observer" and the "observed" must be considered a synergetic whole.

+___

+- Highlight(pink) - Page 13 · Location 182
+The late R. Buckminster Fuller—architect, engineer, poet, mathematician and gadfly—used to astonish audiences by remarking casually in the middle of a lecture that everything we see is inside our heads.
+If the consternation of the audience was voluble.
+Fuller would stop and explain, by drawing on the blackboard the diagram encountered in the elementary optics part of any first year physics course:

 ___

 - Highlight(pink) - Page 7 · Location 88